omahs/website-5/docs/examples/understanding-factors.md

 For brevity (and to stay agnostic about use cases), our Factors example omits a few steps that would typically happen after the prover generates a receipt.

-In our example, the receipt is verified from the host program.
+In our example, the receipt is verified by the host program.
 However, the value of the receipt is that it can convince another party we ran the guest program.
 In a real-world scenario, then, we would want to send the receipt to someone else, most likely by serializing it and passing it over a network.

 We would also want to give the source code for the guest program to the recipient.
 The recipient would generate the `image ID` of the zkVM program binary on their side and use this to check the receipt's image ID.